 Recruitment Materials: Announcements; advertisements; flyers; posters; scripts for telephone or other oral communication; letters or email messages; bulletin board tear-offs; Internet postings; newspaper, radio, television, or video broadcasts, or other media used to attract potential participants for research.

 Repository: Also: bank.
 Collection of data and/or specimens obtained and stored for future research uses and/or distribution, including a collection not originally or primarily obtained for research purposes.

-Research (Social and Behavioral research): A systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.
+Research (Social and Behavioral research) (UPDATED; will go into effect January 2019): A systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.

 Research Involving a Human Being as an Experimental Subject (DOD): An activity, for research purposes, where there is an intervention or interaction with a living individual for the primary purpose of obtaining data regarding the effect of the intervention or interaction.
 Note: This definition applies only to activities that are considered to be research involving human subjects and does not include activities that meet the exemption criteria at 32 CFR 219 (Common Rule) or research involving the collection or study of existing data, documents, records, or specimens from living individuals.
 Research involving a human being as an experimental subject is a subset of research involving human subjects; used only when 10 USC 980 (Limitation on Use of Humans as Experimental Subjects) applies.

 Secondary Research: Re-using (for research purposes) identifiable and non-identifiable information and biospecimens that are collected for some other "primary" or "initial"activity” (such as from research studies other than the proposed research study).